benbaptist/minecraft-wrapper/stable-plugins/regions/README.md

 ### Delete a region ###

-You must type the regiopermissionn name for this command:<br>
+You must type the region name for this command:<br>
 `//rg delete myproperty`
 <br>